BEST TROUT MINI JIGS

 The technique that I prefer to use Trout Mini Jigs to catch more trout is to first check my line for any

-line, and throw it away, so that any of the line that typically could hit rocks or other obstacles in the water
+and throw it away, so that any of the line that typically could hit rocks or other obstacles in the water from

-from my last trip are removed.
-I then feel the line as I slide the next five feet through my fingers to feel
+my last trip are removed.
+I then feel the line as I slide the next five feet through my fingers to feel for any

-end up and down as you perform a slow retrieve of the jig.
-Once you feel that strike, set that hook, and
+up and down as you perform a slow retrieve of the jig.
+Once you feel that strike, set that hook, and it’s Fish

 Other Small Jigs For Fishing For Trout